 In baseball, there is always a wild card club from the American and National leagues that is selected at the end of the season based on their record of victories and losses.
 A wild card club can be selected from any division, which implies that there will always be two teams who qualify for the playoffs from each league in the same division, regardless of the division.
 Despite this, wild card teams are picked based on the number of victories they have accrued, which can occasionally be greater than the number of victories accumulated by the division champion.

-The wild card club will be set to play against the team with the most wins in the league for the opening game of the playoffs, which will be played on April 1.
+The wild card club will be set to play against the team with the most victories in the league in the opening game of the playoffs, which will be played on April 1.

 Additionally, it was beneficial since it allowed clubs who did not win their division the opportunity to compete in the playoffs to do so.